JoshuaMart/Fingerprinter/README.md

     - expression: 'window.jQuery'  # JS expression evaluated in browser context
       version: false               # if true, the expression return value is used as version

-  favicon_hash:                    # Shodan-compatible mmh3 hash of the favicon
+  favicon_hash:                    # mmh3 hash of the favicon
     - 1099097618
 ```